Pan Seared Lamb Chops

 This post may contain affiliate links.
 Please read our disclosure policy.

 Lamb recipes and Easter just go so well together.
 And you can enjoy lamb any time of the year as well.
-Serve these tasty lamb chops with Rosemary Garlic Mashed Potatoes, or Roasted Baby Potatoes, and some Sauteed Vegetables.
+Serve these tasty lamb chops with Rosemary Garlic Mashed Potatoes, Roasted Baby Potatoes, or some Sauteed Vegetables.
 So so good!

 The Ingredients

-- Lamb chops: Any lamb chops you find will work here, whether there are the small ones or a Frenched rack of lamb.
-A Frenched rack of lamb is one that has extra meat and fat removed from the bones of the lamb so it looks prettier.
+- Lamb chops: Any lamb chops you find will work here, whether there are the lamb loin chops or a Frenched rack of lamb.
+A Frenched rack of lamb is one that has extra meat and fat removed from the bones of the lamb, so it looks prettier.
 If you get a rack of lamb, just cut it into lamb chops.
-I have made this recipe with the smaller lamb chops and lamb chops I cut from a Frenched rack of lamb.
+I have made this recipe with lamb loin chops and lamb chops I cut from a Frenched rack of lamb.
 Both work perfectly well.

-- Olive oil: You could also use any neutral-tasting oil
+- Olive oil: You could also use any neutral-tasting oil.
+Light olive oil (not extra virgin) works well here.

-- Butter: Use good quality butter for great flavor.
+- Butter: Use good quality unsalted butter for great flavor.

-- Minced garlic: You could easily get minced garlic by grating it on a Microplane grater/zester.
+- Minced garlic: You can easily get minced garlic by grating it on a Microplane grater/zester or you could mince it on the chopping board.

-- Fresh thyme and rosemary: These herbs go so well with lamb, adding lots of flavor.
+- Fresh thyme and fresh rosemary: These fresh herbs go so well with lamb, adding lots of flavor.

 How To Pan Sear Lamb Chops

-2. Heat olive oil in a cast-iron skillet or another skillet to be smoking hot.
+2. Heat olive oil in a cast-iron skillet or any heavy-bottom skillet to on medium-high heat to be smoking hot.

-3. Put the lamb chops in the skillet pressing them down once they touch the skillet.
+3. Put the lamb chops in the skillet, in a single layer, pressing them down once they touch the skillet.
+Be careful not to overcook the lamb as it could toughen up.

-4. Cook for 3-4 minutes on one side then flip to the other side.
+4. Cook for 3-4 minutes on one side or until desired doneness, then flip to the other side.

 5. Add butter, garlic, and herbs.
-Once the butter melts, spoon melted butter with garlic and herbs over the lamb chops.
-Let the lamb chops cook to desired doneness.
+Once the butter melts, spoon melted butter with minced garlic cloves and herbs over the lamb chops.
+Let the lamb chops cook to the desired doneness or internal temperature.
+See the lamb chops cooking guide below.

-6. Rest pan-seared lamb chops covered with aluminum foil for 5 minutes then serve.
+6. Rest pan-seared lamb chops covered with aluminum foil for 5 minutes, then serve warm.

 How Long To Pan Sear Lamb Chops